Do you love all things romance, follow the wedding trends, and pay attention to detail?

 If you’re passionate and multi-skilled, this job could be for you.
 As a wedding planner, you need to be good at customer service, event coordination, management, and design.

-Before starting your business, you need to know the risks of becoming a wedding planner.
+Before starting a wedding planning business, you need to know the risks of becoming a wedding planner.

-Since most weddings happen during weekends, you will lose some free time.
+Since most weddings happen during weekends, event planners do sacrifice some of their free time for work.
 Consider scheduling some days off during the week to minimize burnout.

 Furthermore, you can’t build a loyal clientele from a wedding planning business.
 Your past customers might recommend you to their friends, but it’s not likely that those who have worked with you will hire you again.

-You also need to market your business more during low seasons.
+As a wedding planner, you also need to market your business more during low seasons when your business bank account might look grim.
 Craft a strategy that encourages more people to wed in other seasons.
 Otherwise, you might risk losing income during idle times.

 The wedding industry remains a profitable business – but it takes a dedicated and multi-skilled person to become a wedding planner.

-Before you start your business, consider the time and money needed to invest in starting your own business.
+Before you start a wedding planning business, consider the time and money needed to invest in being a wedding planner and running your own business.
 You will have to work weekends and holidays, and market harder during the off-seasons.